 - Heat-resistant area provides a convenient location to park a hot iron.

 - Cushioning foam not included with replacement cover.

 - Asymmetric design is ideal for for right-handed users, but not reversible to accommodate those who are left-handed.

 3. Minky Expert Ironing Board

-Produced by Minky – a long-established, UK-based manufacturer of laundry hardware and textiles—the most economical of 2019’s best ironing boards provides a professional experience at a price that almost anyone can afford.
+Produced by Minky – a long-established, UK-based manufacturer of laundry hardware and textiles—the most economical of 2021’s best ironing boards provides a professional experience green and grey leafy design, at a price that almost anyone can afford.

 Four sturdy, horizontally braced legs with capped ends—to reduce slippage and prevent marring—can be adjusted with a lever mechanism to a height of 96 cm.
 That puts the Minky Expert ironing board at a comfortable level for the majority of users—a fact appreciated by those approaching six feet tall, whose backs ache at the mere thought of prolonged bending.